JeffDeCola/my-cheat-sheets/other/history/wars/the-american-revolutionary-war-cheat-sheet/README.md

 the British colonies there and the colonies agreed to pay debt to Britain.

+I'm not really sure how the French benefited from any of this.

+### SLAVES & NATIVE AMERICANS

+Most African Americans went back to being slaves.
+Indian were killed and not part of the new world.

 ### THE CONSTITUTION (September 17, 1787)

-The independence needed a better charter, hence the Constitution was written during the Philadelphia Convention—now known as the Constitutional Convention—which convened from May 25 to September 17, 1787.
+The independence needed a better charter, hence the Constitution was written during the Philadelphia Convention, now known as the Constitutional Convention, which convened from May 25 to September 17, 1787.
 It was signed on September 17, 1787.

 _We the people of the United States, in order to form a more perfect union,